 - Encourage your loved one to take legal action.
 Recovery isn’t just therapy, medication, and learning new coping techniques.
 It also involves holding those responsible accountable for their actions and handling financial matters.
 If the traumatic brain injury was caused by negligence, your loved one may be able to recover damages for medical bills, loss of wages, and pain and suffering.

 - Gain an understanding of the medical repercussions.
 TBIs may cause a range of physical, mental, and emotional issues that can deeply impact daily life and relationships with friends and family, from post-traumatic stress disorder to mood changes and even difficulties with vision.

 - Help remember the small details.
 Your loved one will likely need assistance keeping records, writing down questions, and tracking bills that need to be paid.
 It is extremely easy for a TBI patient to become distracted or forget important dates and details.

 - Make necessary changes at home.
 There are many things you can do to keep your loved one as safe and comfortable as possible, such as installing assistive equipment.
 In some cases, you may need to consider long-term care at a facility for more in-depth assistance that can’t always be provided at home.

-- Seek out any professionals necessary to assist in the recovery process.
+- Seek out TBI rehabilitation experts to assist in the recovery process.
 This may include doctors, speech therapists, occupational therapists, physical therapists, and support groups for TBI victims.

-Get the Help You Need for Your Loved One After a TBI
+Get the Help Your Loved One Needs for Their Traumatic Brain Injury

 Your loved one’s case is unique, and the specific care they require and ways you can help can vary depending on the type of accident and TBI that was sustained.
-Get in touch with an attorney to learn more about what you can do, and be sure to also sign up for our newsletter to receive regular information about brain injury cases.
+Get in touch with an attorney to learn more about what you can do, and be sure to also sign up for our newsletter to receive regular information with more information brain injury cases.